An Odyssey through the History of KISS' Music From The Elder

 No all things Elder history are gloomy though.
 (Mercifully)

-The creation of the album was filled with a number of inspiring moments.
+The creation of the album presented many inspiring moments.
 Lou Reed's involvement in the songwriting is charted in depth.
-The former Velvet Underground singer and Gene Simmons worked fairly well together.
+The former Velvet Underground singer and Gene Simmons worked reasonably well together.
 Reed was a very unusual choice to help with crafting The Elder, and he did take his duties seriously.
-Reed, Simmons, and Stanley absolutely did want to create something interesting and unique.
+Reed, Simmons, and Stanley did want to create something intriguing and unique.
 Things do seem to go off the rails by over-complicated and over-producing the overly-ambitious album.

 A Well Put Together Kisstory Book

-Odyssey benefits from being very well structured.
+Odyssey benefits from its well-structured design.
 A historical timeline of the planning, production, release, and collapse of Music From The Elder leads nicely into a section analyzing the actual content of the album.

-Interviews with people who knew the band members are included.
-Friend Marty Cohen, art director Dennis Woloch, Bill Finneran, and more.
+Interviews with people who knew the band members appear prominently in the text: friend Marty Cohen, art director Dennis Woloch, Bill Finneran, and more.

 Personal insights add more perspective to the creation of the album.
 Was an off-the-cuff accidental insult by Cohen to Gene Simmons the impetus for the bass player to create "serious" music?
 Was a classic 1930's movie an influence on the design of the cover?
 How many ideas were bandied about before coming up with a decision on the final cover design?
 The various included interviews touch on these things.